NRC RESEARCH ASSOCIATESHIP PROGRAMS TRAVEL GUIDE

 - Fresh fruits, plants, and flammables, including paints and ammunition, cannot be transported by the commercial moving company.
 Personal arrangements must be made to transport these items.

-220.127.116.11 The National Academies pays insurance on the household goods shipment at the rate of $3.00 per pound.
+184.108.40.206 The Fellowships Travel Office pays insurance on the household goods shipment at the rate of $3.00 per pound.
 If more coverage is desired, the additional cost must be paid by the Associate.
 In the event of loss or damage to the shipment, the Associate should make notations on the carrier’s inventory of articles at the time of delivery.
 The notations made at the time of the delivery do not constitute filing a claim in writing.
 This notation is made to support any claims that may be filed later.
 Damage claims are between the mover and the Associate.
-The NRC will only become involved should there be problems with expediting such claims.

 (a) Send a letter reporting a claim to the destination agent as soon as possible after delivery.
 The agent will send the necessary claim documents.